 Below are quick-drying, non-comedogenic oils high in the three most essential fatty acids.
 It’s also a good idea to replenish your skin’s squalene levels as they decline with age.
 In rebuilding the skin’s protective barrier, I especially recommend the following:

 Best oils for skin barrier repair

 Squalane – squalene that occurs in our skin is unstable.
-It quickly oxidizes, so it is worth buying a vegetable equivalent, such as squalane from sugar cane or olive oil.
+It quickly oxidizes, so buying a vegetable equivalent, such as squalane from sugar cane or olive oil is worth it.

 Black currant oil – contains high concentrations of alpha-linolenic acid and gamma-linolenic acid.
 Black currant seeds are also rich in proanthocyanidins.
 These powerful antioxidants give the berries beautiful coloring, giving your skin the shot of antioxidants to stay healthy and protected.

 Evening primrose oil – contains 70-79% alpha-linolenic acid ALA and 12% GLA acid.

 Borage oil – contains about 35-40% LA linoleic acid and 18-22% GLA acid.

 Hemp oil – contains 46-56% LA linoleic acid, up to 12% ALA alpha-linolenic acid, and 13% GLA.